Porsche 718 Cayman review - Engines, performance and drive

-The four-cylinder engine comes in 2.0-litre form for the Cayman and Cayman T, while the S version has a larger capacity 2.5-litre unit.
-Enthusiasts will moan about the muted noise, but if you can put this to the back of your mind, the 718 Cayman, T and S variants are sweeter and more playful than ever before.
+The four-cylinder engine comes in 2.0-litre form for the base Cayman, Cayman Style Edition and now-discontinued Cayman T, while the S version has a larger capacity 2.5-litre unit.
+Enthusiasts will moan about the muted noise, but if you can put this to the back of your mind, the four-pot 718 Cayman variants are sweeter and more playful than ever before.

 The Cayman S dispatches the 0-62mph sprint in 4.9 seconds (4.2 seconds with the sport chrono package).
 We’d recommend the six-speed manual if you want a purer connection to the car, although the lightning-fast PDK auto is an excellent performer, too.
 The GTS manages 0-62mph in 4.5 seconds, while its tweaked chassis and added kit means it's even sharper to drive.

 All models get super-sharp steering, and thanks to the fact Porsche engineers have fitted the engine behind the rear seats, balance is exemplary.
 You’ll have to push really hard (and deactivate the electronic control systems) to lose traction thanks to grippy wide-section rear tyres – but that doesn’t detract from the car’s playful nature.
 The Cayman remains totally flat through longer corners, while the torquey engine will slingshot you out of tighter bends.

 Car group tests